 This warning and related errors may also be caused by an unquoted attribute value containing one or more "/".
 Example:

-.
-In such cases, the solution is to put quotation marks around the value./
+W3C.
+In such cases, the solution is to put quotation marks around the value.
+Line 7, Column 53: document type does not allow element "LINK" here

 The element named above was found in a context where it is not allowed.
 This could mean that you have incorrectly nested elements -- such as a "style" element in the "body" section instead of inside "head" -- or two elements that overlap (which is not allowed).